https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

   }

   /**
-   * @dev Returns the integer division of two unsigned integers.
+   * @main Returns the integer division of two unsigned integers.
 Reverts on
    * division by zero.
 The result is rounded towards zero.
    *
    * Counterpart to Solidity's `/` operator.
 Note: this function uses a